 Welcome to my site

 Marwa M. Shalaby is an Assistant Professor in the Political Science Department at the University of Wisconsin-Madison.
 In Spring 2023, she was a visiting fellow at Harvard's Center for Middle East Studies (CMES).
 She was also awarded the prestigious Anna Julia Cooper Fellowship for the academic year 2019-20.
-Prior to joining the University of Wisconsin, Shalaby was the Fellow for the Middle East and Director of the Women’s Rights in the Middle East Program at Rice University and a Visiting Scholar in the Program on Governance and Local Development (GLD), the University of Gothenburg.
-Shalaby has taught classes on research methodology, gender and politics, and the politics of the Middle East.
-She currently serves on the editorial boards of Politics and Religion and Review of Economics and Political Science.
+Prior to joining the University of Wisconsin, Shalaby was the Fellow for the Middle East and Director of the Women’s Rights in the Middle East Program at Rice University and a visiting scholar in the Governance and Local Development Institute (GLD), the University of Gothenburg.
+Shalaby has taught classes on authoritarianism, gender and politics, and the politics of the Middle East.
+She currently serves on the editorial boards of Politics and Gender, and Review of Economics and Political Science.
 Shalaby is also a steering committee member of the GLD Institute, University of Gothenburg.

-Shalaby’s research areas are comparative politics, democratization and research methodology.
-Her work focuses primarily on the intersection of the politics of authoritarianism, and women in politics.
+Shalaby’s research areas are gender politics, authoritarianism, and research methodology.
+Her work focuses primarily on the intersection of the politics of authoritarianism and women in politics.
 Her research also aims to explicate the micro-dynamics and outcomes of electoral institutions under competitive authoritarianism, mainly in the Middle East and North Africa (MENA) region.
 In addition, she is working on a cross-national project exploring the drivers of political tolerance in non-democratic and transitioning states.

 Over the past years, Shalaby has conducted original data collection and extensive fieldwork across the region.
-She administered public opinion surveys and survey experiments in Egypt, Tunisia, Lebanon, and Morocco.
+She administered public opinion surveys and survey experiments in Egypt, Tunisia, Jordan, Lebanon, and Morocco.
 Moreover, Shalaby is the PI for the Governance and Elections in the Middle East Project (GEMEP)–the most comprehensive and only dataset that offers invaluable insights into the micro-dynamics of MENA's electoral institutions.
-Her work was supported by Rice University’s Endowment on Women’s Rights in the Middle East, the Carnegie Corporation of New York, Hicham Alaoui Foundation, Riksbankens Jubileumsfond (RJ) Foundation in Sweden, New York University Abu Dhabi Institute (NYUADI), Rice University’s Boniuk Institute, the Issam Fares Institute for Public Policy (AUB), and the Hicham Alaoui Foundation.
+Her work was supported by the Carnegie Corporation of New York, Hicham Alaoui Foundation, Riksbankens Jubileumsfond (RJ) Foundation in Sweden, New York University Abu Dhabi Institute (NYUADI), Rice University’s Boniuk Institute, the Issam Fares Institute for Public Policy (AUB), and Rice University’s Endowment on Women’s Rights in the Middle East.

-Shalaby’s work has appeared or is forthcoming in American Political Science Review, Journal of Politics, Comparative Political Studies, Governance, Comparative Politics, PS: Political Science & Politics, Politics and Gender, Political Research Quarterly, Parliamentary Affairs, the Middle East Journal and Oxford Bibliographies in Political Science.
+Shalaby’s work has appeared or is forthcoming in American Political Science Review, Journal of Politics, Comparative Political Studies, Governance, Comparative Politics, PS: Political Science & Politics, Politics and Gender, Political Research Quarterly, Parliamentary Affairs, the Middle East Journal, and Oxford Bibliographies in Political Science.
 She is the co-editor of the forthcoming special issue on Gender and Authoritarian Politics in the Journal of Comparative Political Studies.
 She has also co-authored an edited volume, The Evolving Role of Women after the Arab Spring, with Professor Valentine Moghadam (2016).
-Shalaby is currently working on a book manuscript exploring the dynamics of women’s political representation in Arab parliaments.
-She has also published in the Carnegie Endowment for International Peace, the Project on Middle East in Political Science (POMEPS), Houston Chronicle, and the Washington Post's Monkey Cage.
-Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
-She has also consulted with government agencies on several research projects related to women and politics in MENA.
+Shalaby is currently working on a book manuscript exploring women’s political representation in non-democracies.
+She has also published in the Carnegie Endowment for International Peace (SADA), the Project on the Middle East in Political Science (POMEPS), al-Fanar Media, Houston Chronicle, and the Washington Post's Monkey Cage.
+Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, BBC, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
+She has consulted with government agencies on several research projects on women and politics in the MENA.
 She has presented her work and organized conferences in the U.S. and the MENA region.